catfoolyou/Block-Bypass/README.md

 # FCPS Tech exploits
 A list of functioning offline downloads for all of the stuff on my website after it got blocked, as well as instructions for bypassing consorship and jailbreaking school computers in FCPS.
-Credit to [CaenJones](https://github.com/CaenJones) for writeups on FCPS-specific exploits, [Mercury Workshop](https://mercurywork.shop/) and [CryptoSmite](https://github.com/FWSmasher/CryptoSmite) for various Chromebook exploits, as well as [3kh0](https://github.com/3kh0) for ext-remover

 ### Disclaimer

 Sh1mmer might not be working on FCPS chromebooks (I never tested lmao).
 You will probably need some way to bypass the Fog or the Tsunami.
-[CryptoSmite](https://github.com/FWSmasher/CryptoSmite) might be useful.

 These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.